Forwarding, Caching and Congestion Control in Named Data Networks: Virtual Interest Packets and the VIP Framework

 We now specify the dynamics of the VIPs within the virtual plane.
 Consider time slots of length 1 (without loss of generality) indexed by $t = 1, 2, \ldots$.
 Specifically, time slot $t$ refers to the time interval $[t,t+1)$.
 Within the virtual plane, each node $n\in {\cal N}$ maintains a separate VIP queue for each data object $k \in {\cal K}$.
 Note that no data is contained in these VIPs.
 Thus, the VIP queue size for each node $n$ and data object $k$ at the beginning of slot $t$ (i.e., at time $t$) is represented by a {\em counter} $V_n^k(t)$.\footnote{We assume that VIPs can be quantified as a real number.
 This is reasonable when the VIP counts are large.} Initially, all VIP counters are set to 0, i.e., $V_n^k(1)=0$.
 As VIPs are created along with data object requests, the counters for the corresponding data object are incremented accordingly at the entry nodes.
 After being forwarded through the network (in the virtual plane), the VIPs for object $k$ are removed at the content source $src(k)$, and at nodes that have cached object $k$.
 That is, the content source and the caching nodes are the {\em sinks} for the VIPs.
 Physically, the VIP count can be interpreted as a {\em potential}.
 For any data object, there is a downward ``gradient" from entry points of the data object requests to the content source and caching nodes.

-Each data object request is realized as an ordered sequence of Interest Packets requesting all the data chunks which constitute the data object.
-An exogenous request for data object $k$ is considered to have arrived at node $n$ if the Interest Packet requesting the first data chunk of data object $k$ has arrived at node $n$.
+An exogenous request for data object $k$ is considered to have arrived at node $n$ if the Interest Packet requesting the starting chunk of data object $k$ has arrived at node $n$.
 Let $A^k_n(t)$ be the number of exogenous data object request arrivals at node $n$ for object $k$ during slot $t$ (i.e., over the time interval $[t,t+1)$).\footnote{We think of a node $n$ as a point of aggregation which combines many network users.
-While a single user may request a given data object only once, an aggregation point is likely to submit many requests for a given data object over time.} For every arriving data object request, a corresponding VIP is generated.
-The long-term exogenous VIP arrival rate at node $n$ for object $k$ is
+While a single user may request a given data object only once, an aggregation point is likely to submit many requests for a given data object over time.} For every arriving request for data object $k$ at node $n$, a corresponding VIP for object $k$ is generated at $n$ ($V^k_n(t)$ incremented by 1).\footnote{For the general case where object sizes differ, $V^k_n(t)$ is incremented by the object size $z_k$ for every arriving request for object $k$.} The long-term exogenous VIP arrival rate at node $n$ for object $k$ is $ \lambda_n^k\triangleq \mathbb \lim_{t \rightarrow \infty} \frac{1}{t} \sum_{\tau = 1}^t A^k_n(\tau).$

 Let $\mu_{ab}^k(t) \geq 0$ be the allocated transmission rate of VIPs for data object $k$ over link $(a,b)$ during time slot $t$.
 Note that at each time $t$ and for each object $k$, a single message between node $a$ and node $b$ can summarize all the VIP transmissions during that time slot.